 - Badagry Local Government

-Occurring more than once in the Bible is the prophecy about Israel possessing the remnant of Edom (Amos 9:12; Numbers 24; Isaiah 11:14).
-Since the Edo people of Nigeria and their descendant kingdoms are the Biblical Edomites it can be easily seen that the prophecy has been fulfilled in the ascension of Ọranmiyan (also shortened as Ọranyan), a Yoruba king, to the Edo throne as the first Ọba of Edo sometime during the 12th century CE.
-Curiously, historians have noted that the people of Israel referred to Jacob by the epithet Orion as they pictured the Orion constellation as a depiction of Jacob wrestling with an angel (Genesis 32:24-30); the words Ọranyan and Orion are cognates.
-Note that before the European colonization of Yorubaland which was patterned after the Roman colonization of the kingdom of Judah (Judaea in the New Testament), the Yoruba would inquire of Yehve concerning a new born child.
-Perhaps the Yoruba believed that Yehve had sent the Jacob to his people one more for the purpose of establishing the lost sheep of Israel in West Africa after they left Assyria in 612 BCE, he was involved in establishing Israel in the Promised Land – not hard to believe upon considering other Biblical figures like Èṣú (Yeshua), Daodu, Moses, Elijah/John the Baptist that were born with specific tasks.
-Oral accounts have it that Ọranmiyan also set forth from Yorubaland to reclaim the Promised Land but returned because of the distance, and the time had not yet arrived.
-However the Edo still retain the identity and there is a healthy and brotherly relationship between the Yoruba and Edo today, very much unlike the ancient hatred described in the Bible.
+Occurring more than once in the Bible is the prophecy about biblical Israel possessing the remnant of Edom (Amos 9:12; Numbers 24; Isaiah 11:14).
+Since the Edo people of Nigeria and their descendant kingdoms are the Biblical Edomites it can be easily seen that the prophecy has been fulfilled in the ascension of Ọranmiyan (also shortened as Ọranyan), grandson of Oodua, to the Edo throne sometime during the 12th century CE.
+Curiously, historians have noted that the people of biblical Israel referred to Aku (re-lexified to “Jacob” by the epithet Orion as they pictured the Orion constellation as a depiction of Aku wrestling with an irunmalẹ (Genesis 32:24-30); the words Ọranyan and Orion are cognates.
+According to Aku’s divine profile, he is a diplomat who is usually sent on missions abroad to establish kingdoms, thus he was the right candidate for the establishment of the Edo kingdom.
+However the Edo still retain their reddish identity and there is a healthy and brotherly relationship between the Ẹgbẹ Ọmọ Oodua and Edo today, very much unlike the ancient hatred described in the Bible.